Kbitt/vuex-typekit/README.md

 The `MutationType` and `ActionType` types let you declare your mutations and actions based on state as well as the type of the payload. `GetterType` types a getter to its return type and state, and optionally the types of getters, root state and root getters.

-Now we can implement the module:
+Now we can implement the module with `createModule` helper function:

 ```typescript
 export default new Store<TodoState>(